Pan Am Flight 759: Nationalities of passenger, crew and ground fatalities

 A memorial to the accident is located at Our Lady of Perpetual Help Church in Kenner, Louisiana.

 Media

+A metal band from Kenner, "Killer Elite", recorded and made a song called "The Killer" in 1988 about this crash.

 Royd Anderson wrote and produced a documentary on the crash in 2012.

 Australian radio presenter Peter Goers, whose parents died in the crash, wrote a book about the aftermath in 2023.